 I work best with adults who are ready to make meaningful changes but need support getting started.
-If you’re feeling overwhelmed, stuck, or just need someone to help you sort things out and create a plan, I’m here for you.
+If you’re feeling overwhelmed, stuck, or just need someone to help you sort things out and create a plan, I’m here for it!
 I’m a great fit for clients who want a supportive, practical therapist to guide them through everyday challenges without judgment.

 ACT is a powerful modality I use to help clients shift their relationship with difficult thoughts and emotions by fostering psychological flexibility.
 In practice, I guide clients to clarify their values, accept what is outside of their control, and commit to actions aligned with their goals.
 This approach is especially helpful for clients dealing with anxiety, trauma, and life transitions, as it promotes self-compassion and long-term behavioral change through value-driven living rather than symptom elimination alone.